Gabriel Damon

-Gabriel Damon Lavezzi (born April 23, 1976) is an American former actor.
-His acting career involved a leading voice role as a child in the 1988 film The Land Before Time, and a variety of live-action guest roles on television.
+Gabriel Damon Lavezzi (born April 23, 1976) is an American former child actor.
+His acting career involved providing the voices of Littlefoot in the 1988 film The Land Before Time and Little Nemo in the 1989 film Little Nemo: Adventures in Slumberland.
+He also played Hob in RoboCop 2 and a variety of live-action guest roles on television.

 Biography

 Damon's career began with appearances in numerous commercials, with his first role in the 1984 TV series Call to Glory.
-He voiced Littlefoot the Apatosaurus in the first The Land Before Time movie, and Little Nemo in Little Nemo: Adventures in Slumberland.
+He voiced Littlefoot the Apatosaurus in the first The Land Before Time, and Little Nemo in Little Nemo: Adventures in Slumberland.
 In 1990 he appeared as the juvenile criminal Hob in RoboCop 2 and in 1992 as Spot Conlon in Newsies.
 Damon has also made guest appearances in several television series, such as ER, Call to Glory, Star Trek: The Next Generation and Baywatch.

 Damon retired from the entertainment industry in 2006.